Marker Logo

 Topics.
 This historical marker is listed in these topic lists: ArchitectureLandmarksNotable BuildingsSettlements & Settlers.
 A significant historical year for this entry is 1845.

 Location.
 33° 37.432′ N, 97° 8.728′ W. Marker is in Gainesville, Texas, in Cooke County.
-Marker is at the intersection of South Dixon Street and West Main Street, on the right when traveling south on South Dixon Street.
+It is at the intersection of South Dixon Street and West Main Street, on the right when traveling south on South Dixon Street.
 Touch for map.
 Marker is at or near this postal address: 100 South Dixon Street, Gainesville TX 76240, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Old California Trail (within shouting distance of this marker); Gainesville National Bank (within shouting distance of this marker); Barbed Wire in Cooke County (about 300 feet away, measured in a direct line); Old City Hall-Fire Station (about 400 feet away); W. T. G. Weaver (approx. 0.2 miles away); Potter-Hurley House (approx. 0.2 miles away); Cooke County Free Library (approx. 0.2 miles away); First United Methodist Church (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: The Old California Trail (within shouting distance of this marker); Gainesville National Bank (within shouting distance of this marker); Barbed Wire in Cooke County (about 300 feet away, measured in a direct line); Old City Hall-Fire Station (about 400 feet away); W. T. G. Weaver (approx. 0.2 miles away); Potter-Hurley House (approx. 0.2 miles away); Cooke County Free Library (approx. 0.2 miles away); First United Methodist Church (approx. 0.2 miles away).
 Touch for a list and map of all markers in Gainesville.

 Also see . . .
 Texas Escapes on the Cooke County Courthouse.
 (Submitted on September 8, 2016, by Mark Hilton of Montgomery, Alabama.)